40 Wall Street: Planning

-Construction
+Start of construction

 Construction of the Manhattan Company Building began in May 1929.
 By that time, the syndicate developing the building was known as the 40 Wall Street Corporation, and the building was also known as 40 Wall Street.
-The same month, the Manhattan Company leased its lots at 40–42 Wall Street and 35–39 Pine Street to the 40 Wall Street Corporation for 93 years.
-Ownership would be divided among the Manhattan Company, Iselin estate, and the 40 Wall Street Corporation, with the Manhattan Company holding a plurality stake.
+That same month, the Manhattan Company leased its lots at 40–42 Wall Street and 35–39 Pine Street to the 40 Wall Street Corporation for 93 years.
+Ownership would be divided among the Manhattan Company, the Iselin family, and the 40 Wall Street Corporation, with the Manhattan Company holding a plurality stake.
 Simultaneously, the U.S. government invited bids on the adjoining building at 28–30 Wall Street, then occupied by a federal assay office.
 In June 1929, the government announced that the 40 Wall Street Corporation had placed the highest bid for the lot, bringing the syndicate's total land holding to 40,000 ft2.
-The assay office plot was reserved for future expansion, rather than being part of the new skyscraper.
-The Manhattan Company moved to a temporary headquarters during the project.
+The assay office plot was reserved for future expansion, instead of being incorporated into the plans for the new skyscraper.
+The Manhattan Company moved to a temporary headquarters during construction.